 SOME OF THE THINGS WE'VE BEEN UP TO!

-NHS TIFFIN We are running a weekly cake drop for NHS St Helier staff!
-Cakes and nibbles are being donated by ladies from MCWAS, Wallington Mosque, and other neighbours in Wallington.
-We just wanted to do something to support our local hospital.
+NHS TIFFIN We ran a weekly cake drop for NHS St Helier staff.
+Cakes and nibbles were donated by ladies from MCWAS, Wallington Mosque, and other neighbours in Wallington.
 Dan Camp, Divisional General Manager, said, "Thank you for your support as always!"
 Rachel Addy, Head of Nursing, said, "Oooh this is amazing!
 All the doctors and nurses loved the cakes."

 REVIVE We started running these workshops last year and have received further National Lottery Funding to continue this excellent work which educates in the arts, supports wellbeing and patient recovery and improves the hospital environment.
 Our painted glass window has been installed on the Acute Stroke Unit and we have now installed our ceramic mural on Ward B6.
 Patients in the Dementia ward have also been enjoying Biodanza workshops with Olga Bastable.